mvolkmann/blog/src/python/python-versions.md

 - The `__cmp__` method is no longer supported and the `cmp` function should not be used.
 - The default encoding for source code is now UTF-8.
-- Non-ASCII letters are allowed in identifiers.
+- Non-ASCII letters are now allowed in identifiers.
 - The `StringIO` module is now in`io.StringIO`.
-- Annotations can be added to function arguments to functions to describe the return value.
+- Annotations can be added to function arguments and to functions to describe their return value.
   The goal is to enable future tooling to use the annotations for purposes such as type checking and documentation generation.
 - The `nonlocal` statement was added to allow functions to